timisted/TICoreDataUtilities/README.markdown

 ##Summary
 `TICoreDataUtilities` is a collection of classes (well, currently only **two** classes, I'm not ready to release the rest yet) to make it easier to work with Core Data, or replace much of the template code in Core Data application projects both on the Mac desktop and on iPhone OS/iOS.
 Functionality includes

-* Easy creation of a Managed Object Context (MOC), with auto-generation of Persistent Store Coordinator, Managed Object Model merged from bundles, etc, using just one line of code.
+* Easy creation of a Managed Object Context (MOC), with auto-generation of Persistent Store Coordinator and Managed Object Model, either merged from bundles or

+  ***New*** a specified compiled momd file,

+  all using just one line of code.
-* ***New*** Easy provision of information to a `UITableView` (on iOS; Mac version on its way), customizable through delegate calls, removing the need for table view data source and delegate callbacks in view controllers.
+* Easy provision of information to a `UITableView` (on iOS; Mac version on its way), customizable through delegate calls, removing the need for table view data source and delegate callbacks in view controllers.

 ##Basic Usage
 Copy all the files in the `TICoreDataUtilities` directory into your project.